Are you scoring in the 600-750 range on SAT Reading + Writing? Do you want to raise that score as high as possible—to a perfect 800?

 So why get an 800 on SAT Reading+Writing?
 Because it helps you compensate for weaknesses in other sections.
 By and large, schools consider your composite score more so than your individual section scores.
 If you can get a perfect 40 in SAT Reading, you can get a 39 in SAT Writing (for a total of 790 in Reading + Writing) and a 760 in SAT Math and still be confident about your test scores.
 This gives you a lot more flexibility.

 There's another scenario where an 800 in SAT Reading is really important.
-First is if you're planning to apply as a humanities or social science major (like English, political science, communications) to a top school.
+If you're planning to apply as a humanities or social science major (like English, political science, communications) to a top school.

 Here's the reason: college admissions is all about comparisons between applicants.
 The school wants to admit the best, and you're competing with other people in the same "bucket" as you.